hejajama/nlodis/README.md

 ## Citation
 When you use this code, please cite the following publications:

-- [1] H. Hänninen, H. Mäntysaari and J. Penttala, "A numerical implementation of the NLO DIS structure functions in the dipole picture", SciPost Physics Codebases TODO, arXiv:2604.xxxxx
+- [1] H. Hänninen, H. Mäntysaari and J. Penttala, "A numerical implementation of the NLO DIS structure functions in the dipole picture", Submitted to SciPost Physics Codebases, arXiv:2604.xxxxx
-- [2] H. Hänninen, H. Mäntysaari and J. Penttala, "NLO DIS in dipole picture" (software), TODO ZENODO DOI / Github
+- [2] H. Hänninen, H. Mäntysaari and J. Penttala, "NLO DIS in dipole picture" (software), Zenodo [doi:10.5281/zenodo.19367635](https://doi.org/10.5281/zenodo.19367635)

-The DOI for the latest version of the code released is TODO ZENODO RELEASE.

 ## Reference